techgrounds/techgrounds-Rogier1978/05_Azure_1/AZ-10 Virtual Network.md

 I expected to create a route instead of blocking one.
 It was hard to find the effective routes table in the network interface.

 ### Resultaat
 I have also tried to place it on subnet-2 and this caused a failure by the loading of the webpage.
-Also placing the VM in subnet 1 when the route table was active there, also caused an error in my webbrowser.
+Also placing the VM in subnet 1 when the route table was active there, also caused a loading error in my webbrowser.